GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 🔥 **Tips:**

-**Multiple Query Execution** can help us manage the GraphQL document into a series a logical/atomic units:
+With **Multiple Query Execution** we can [execute complex functionality within a single request](https://gatographql.com/guides/schema/executing-multiple-queries-concurrently/), and better organize the logic by splitting the GraphQL document into a series a logical/atomic units:

 - There is no limit in how many operations can be added to the pipeline
 - Any operation can declare more than one dependency: